MasterBladeX/Novel-2-EBook/README.md

 # Novel 2 E-Book
-This Python program will download books and chapters from novels availaible on several websites and saves them as .epub ebooks.
-About 150 books available as in the latest release.
+This Python program will download books and chapters from novels on [Read Light Novel](https://www.readlightnovel.org/) website and saves them as .epub ebooks.
+About **_3500_ novels** available as of the latest release.

+**Please note that the quality of the formatting is worse than what you could get with the Master branch.
+The only reason for this program is for downloading novels that are not in the Master branch!**

-Visit [novel-ebook.com](https://novel-ebook.com) for a webapp with the same functionality but with over 2000 supported novels made by [MakeYourLifeEasier](https://github.com/MakeYourLifeEasier).
+Visit [novel-ebook.com](https://novel-ebook.com) for a webapp with the same functionality but with about 2000 supported novels made by [MakeYourLifeEasier](https://github.com/MakeYourLifeEasier).
 Beware this site is still in beta and you may experience problems.

 ## Getting Started